Broken Wheat | Godhumai Rava Payasam | Cracked Wheat Kheer

 3 Ingredients Bean dip

 When talking about Indian foods, people usually have a misconception that they involve a long list of ingredients.
-This classic broken wheat payasam/kheer breaks that misconception and all it uses is the grain, milk and sweetener.
+This classic broken wheat payasam/kheer breaks that misconception and all it uses is grain, milk, and sweetener.
 I have used garnishes as the fourth ingredient.

 I have several Payasam / Kheer recipes in the blog, but broken wheat payasam was something I have wanted to make for quite some time.
 I love broken wheat/cracked wheat and this godhumai rava payasam is made with that.
 I have been using broken wheat in all forms for quite a while and this payasam adds to my list.

 Broken wheat comes in many different sizes.
-Lapsi, a famous Rajastani dessert used medium sized broken wheat.
+Lapsi, a famous Rajasthani dessert used medium-sized broken wheat.
 Godhumai rava pidi kozhukattai can be made either with medium size or finer broken wheat.

-I have used very fine variety of broken wheat to make this payasam and hence was able to easily cook the grain on stove top.
-If using larger sized grain, you could cook the broken wheat in pressure cooker and then proceed with the recipe.
+I have used a very fine variety of broken wheat to make this payasam and hence was able to easily cook the grain on the stovetop.
+If using larger-sized grains, you could cook the broken wheat in a pressure cooker and then proceed with the recipe.

 Preparation time - 5 minutes